jiv-e/preact-widget-boilerplate/README.md

 for PWB because it directs you to structure your code in a certain way.
 If your application grows this should result in more organized and testable codebase.

-If this feels too clunky or restricting you can always change it.
+If this feels too clunky or restricting you can replace it.
 Maybe you could try MobX?
-For small widgets you can very well only need one or two components.
-In this case you could be fine with React's setState method.
+Or for small widgets with couple of components you could be fine with React's setState component method.
+Sometimes it's overkill to use a shared state tree.

 PWB also supports [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).